gleechi/gleechi.github.io/pages/knowledge/debug_files.md

 * One *.log* file with VG log data (the same that also appears on the Console) for the scene that you are running, will be filled while you are running the scene.
 * One *.db* file carrying data filled with [VG_GraspStudio](unity_component_vggraspstudio.html) or [VG_BakingClient](unity_component_vgbakingclient.html).
 * One *.scn* and one *.scn.objrig* file for each scene, including scene configuration data (see section [Debugging Interaction Issues](#debugging-interaction-issues) to learn about these {% include tooltip.html tooltip="VGSceneFiles" text="VG scene files" %}).

-{% include important.html content="Each creation of debug files is scene-dependent, meaning that it only relates to the **current** Unity scene.
-Thus, to complement debug files from multiple scenes, you have to run these scenes separately with \"Save Debug Files\" enabled." %}

-{% include important.html content="It is recommended to delete the vg_tmp folder whenever you start with a new debug file creation process, since existing and potentially outdated data will not be deleted (only potentially overwritten)." %}<br>

 ## How To Use The Debug Files